Johann Smith

-Johann Smith (born April 25, 1987, in Hartford, Connecticut) is an American former soccer player who played as a forward, winger, and left back.
+Johann Smith (born April 25, 1987) is an American former soccer player who played as a forward, winger, and left back.

 Career

 Youth

-Smith grew up in Bloomfield, Connecticut and attended the Watkinson School, where he played varsity soccer for four years, garnering All-State honors during his junior and senior campaigns.
+Smith grew up in Bloomfield, Connecticut and attended Watkinson School in nearby Hartford, where he played varsity soccer for four years, garnering All-State honors during his junior and senior campaigns.
 In addition, Smith also enjoyed success on the school's track and field team, once running the 100 meters in 10.5 seconds.
 Smith also played club soccer for Oakwood Soccer Club.
 He went on trial during Bolton Wanderers preseason training and impressed by what they saw, Smith was offered a three-year scholarship contract with Bolton's youth academy.